Chymyst/curryhoward/docs/Tutorial.md

 - create a named disjunction from a given part
 - match on a given named disjunction, mapping each part via a given function

-## Example of working with lambda-terms
+## More examples of working with lambda-terms

 To illustrate these facilities, let us construct a lambda-term representing a function `getId` of type `Option[User] ⇒ Option[Long]` and apply that function to some test data.
 We will then implement this function automatically using the `curryhoward` library, and compare the resulting lambda-terms.